sbender9/signalk-venus-plugin/README.md

 Then there are two settings.
 The first is how to connect to Venus OS.
 Choose between these:

-- A. Connect to localhost
+- A. Connect to localhost via dbus
 - B. Connect to a GX-device over tcp using MQTT (Plain text)
 - C. Connect to a GX-device over tcp using MQTT (SSL)
+- D. Connect via VRM

 Use option A when signalk-server is installed on the GX-device itself.